Love Stories with Emotional Depth and No Spice

 Set in a Cuban-American coastal town, a teen navigates family legacy, culture, and first love while questioning expectations placed on her future.
 Reflective and tender.
 Written for Teen / YA readers.

-Keep your shelves enchanted!
+Thanks for stopping by.
 Wishing you a cozy nook, a wholesome story, and a little daily escape.

 Comments